vincoss/glut/src/GlutDev/Readme.txt

 +the duration request must enforce or create new CancelationToken +add sn key
-Ensure that request contains 'User-Agent' glut if missing, possible other also Totals, Add Max,Min,Arg
+Ensure that request contains 'User-Agent' glut if missing, possible other also +Store the Run setting into the database
-Store the Run setting into the database favicon icon create and add into the project navigation the item is not selected see CSS or JS script CLI output per line with colours like for dashboard antiforgery <!-- TODO: Move to master page and check if can have one per whole app -->
++favicon icon create and add into the project navigation the item is not selected see CSS or JS script CLI output per line with colours like for dashboard
-+dashboard header display % sign
-1. Last 10 runs Total success requests
+	cli progress indicator
-2. Last 10 runs Total error requests runner should not cancel already running if duration expires just dont create new request and wait for already running requets lenght for ui should be string Kb cli colour code totals like a dasbhoard header box height need to be set. see pi-hole for page width and box height settings cli progress indicator pie chart always slow all status codes fails if runId provided from config file. database error
+runner should not cancel already running if duration expires just dont create new request and wait for already running requets cli colour code totals like a dasbhoard header box height need to be set. see pi-hole for page width and box height settings fails if runId provided from config file. database error

-#ProjectRun
-	ProjectName
-	RunId
-	Threads
-	Count
-	Duraction

 # Nice to have